The 300 years of shoes collection - research & making - 1795 - Walking on Air

 Cutting individual feathers to his back, using forms cut with a flower stamp, didn't add much.
 Nothing was quite working as I'd hoped.

-In keeping with the colouring of the ball gown in The Regency Wardrobe collection I allowed myself to choose from red, white or gold as the colouring for my by ballroom shoe.
+In keeping with the colouring of the ball gown in The Regency Wardrobe collection I allowed myself to choose from red, white or gold as the colouring for the body of this shoe, meant for the ballroom.
 I headed first for red, then changed my mind, thinking that the lightness of white would work better.
-Changing my flower accordingly I settled on and studied the structure of the Calla lily; its elegant form seeming to mirror the curve I sought form my dancing shoe.
+Changing the flower accordingly I settled on and studied the structure of the Calla lily; its elegant form seeming to mirror the curve I sought form my dancing shoe.

 I found it fascinating, for the first time, to be forming a larger sculpted shape from pure white quilling paper.
 A form that looked like it could have been 3-d printed.
 I firmed up its shape with glue.
 But the form ended up too dense in this context, even with open filigree quilling around its edges, it was wrong for a lily.
 As a sculptural technique however, it's one I will definitely return to.

-By now I could see the toe wasn't quite the right shape for the era and the colouring of the body of the shoe itself (a pale gold), which I liked, wasn't right either, alongside the colours of the Rufous hummingbird, which I was still also rebuilding.
+By now I could see the toe wasn't quite the right shape for the era and the colouring of the body of the shoe itself (a pale gold), which I liked, didn't appear right either, alongside the colours of the Rufous hummingbird who's body I was also repeatedly rebuilding.
 I looked at other hummingbirds (there really is a dizzying array of hummingbird species, 360 to be precise, please see: https://en.wikipedia.org/wiki/List_of_hummingbird_species) but none were the gold and white combination I believed I needed.

 Really there are only so many months that even I can bang my head against a brick wall, trying to see completed a vision which, though I felt very attached to it, from the start, if I'm honest, wasn't fully formed and hadn't appeared quite right, even in my preliminary sketch.
 'It will develop and finalise as I start working on it,' I had told myself, and would continue to, as I continued to pick the piece up, then put it down.
 It sat in parts, in various stages of disrepair, alongside and in the background to my working on nearly all of the large, mannequined pieces in The Regency Wardrobe.
 Forming every other piece I met with blocks and leapt hurdles, but with each I found my way, moved forward, worked it out.